 University of Eastern Finland no longer accepts electronic application.
 As of 1 January 2015, applications are submitted on paper forms.
 The application periods for approval processing by the University of Eastern Finland end on 31 March and 30 September.
 The student must find out the application periods of the target university, as they may vary.

-Most the target universities use electronic JOOPAS application system.
-If the target university does not use electronic JOO applications, the right to study is applied for on a paper form that can be printed out from the JOOPAS service.
 You must submit the paper application to your own faculty’s processor (see below for the contact information).
 You must attach an approved personal study plan and transcript of records to the application electronically.

 Criteria for approval